 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Æ
+High school transcript ¥

 College transcript(s) ¥

 Essay or personal statement

 Interview

 Standardized test scores

 Statement of good standing from prior institution(s)

-- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D8
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-List any other application requirements specific to transfer applicants:
+D8 List any other application requirements specific to transfer applicants:

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+If are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" or

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 Fall 1/15 5/15

 Winter

 Spring 11/1 12/23

 Summer

-D10

-Yes No
+D10 Yes No

-Does an open admission policy, if reported, apply to transfer students?
-Image: Comparison of the student s
+טוט Does an open admission po olicy if reported a annly to transfer students?
+162 INO

+Does an open aumission po olicy, ii reported, a apply to transier students:

+D11 Describe additional require ments for transfer admission, if a oplicable:

-Transfer Credit Policies
+Transfer Credit Polici ies

-D12 Report the lowest grade earned for any course that may be transferred for credit:
+D12 Report the lowest grade ea credit: rned for any cour se that may be t ransferred for

+ordan. l J

-D13 Number Unit Type Maximum number of credits or courses that may be transferred from a two- year institution: 60 CREDITS - varies by college
+D13 Number Unit Type

+Maximum number of credits year institution: s or courses that i may be transfer red from a two- 60 CREDITS - varies by college

+T=

-D14 Number Unit Type
+D14 Management and the state of the Number Unit Type

-Maximum number of credits or courses that may be transferred from a four-
+Maximum number of credits year institution: s or courses that i may be transfer red from a four-

-year institution:
+B.A I

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:
+D15 Minimum number of credits to earn an associate degree ist complete at y our institution

+l J

-D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:
+D16 Minimum number of credits that transfers mu ist complete at y our institution See specific requir ements for each

+to earn a bachelor's degree : college

 D17 Describe other transfer

-D11 Describe additional requirements for transfer admission, if applicable:
+J 1 1 Describe outer transfer